Fair Coin Flipping: Tighter Analysis and the Many-Party Case: Introduction

 In addition, we assume the parties can \textit{securely compute with abort} any efficient functionality, where according to this security definition, if a cheat is detected or if one of the parties aborts, the remaining parties are not required to output anything.
 The only information a party obtains from such a computation is its local output (might be a different output per party).
 The order of which the outputs are given by such functionality, however, is arbitrary.
 In particular, a ``rushing'' party that aborts after obtaining its own output, prevents the remaining parties from getting their outputs.
 For every efficient functionality, a constant-round protocol that securely compute it with abort can be constructed using \textit{oblivious transfer} protocol.
 As explained in \cite{BeimelOO10}, this can be done using (a variation on) the protocol of \cite{Pass:2004:BSM:1007352.1007393}.

 The protocol of \citet{HaitnerT17} enhances the basic majority coin-flipping protocol of \citet{AwerbuchBCGM1985} with \emph{recovery protocols} for the remaining parties to interact in, if some of the parties abort.
-We consider the following generalization of the \cite{HaitnerT17} $m$-round protocol for arbitrary number of parties.
+We consider the following generalization of the $t$-party $m$-round protocol of \cite{HaitnerT17}, for arbitrary value of $t$ and odd value of $m$.
 The functionality $\Defense$ and the sub-protocols $\set{\Protocol{t'}}_{t' < t}$ used in the protocol are specified later.

 \begin{samepage}

 \begin{protocol}[$\ProtocolF{t} = (\Party{}_1,\Party{}_2,\ldots,\Party{}_{t})$] \item For $i=1$ to $\rnd$: \begin{enumerate}